simonmichael/hledger_site/src/faq.md

 Expanding the above reports to show the full transactions is difficult, because `print` is a transaction-based report, whose query [matches if any postings are matched](hledger.md#combining-query-terms).

-For now the best approach seems to be to run `hledger print ACCT` and filter the output yourself, keeping only transactions where ACCT and a negative (or positive) amount appear on the same line.
+For now the best approach seems to be to run `hledger print -x ACCT` and filter the output yourself, keeping only transactions where ACCT and a negative (or positive) amount appear on the same line.
 This means using awk or some other unix tool that can treat transactions as multi-line records (example welcome).

-But the easier way is to filter the journal in Emacs, using ledger-mode's ledger-occur (`C-c C-f`).
+An easier way is to load the output into Emacs, and filter the entries with ledger-mode's ledger-occur (`C-c C-f`).
 Eg, to show just the transactions where `cash` was decreased:

-`C-c C-f :cash.*- *[1-9]`
+`C-c C-f cash.*-`

+or the ones where `cash` was increased:

+`C-c C-c cash[^-]+[0-9]`

+(If you want to filter the source journal directly, make sure all amounts are explicit, as with `print -x`.)

 ### How do I show transactions between one account and another account ?